HTC Windows Phone 8X review

 That screen is an HD display at 720x1280.
 Spread over 4.3 inches, it's easily as sharp as Apple's retina display, which no longer appears to be anything special by modern standards.

 The top of the HTC 8X is fairly minimalist with nothing other than the 3.5mm headphone jack and the lock button.
-Although we're not necessarily fans of lock buttons on top of larger phones due to the awkwardness they present, here, we weren't too fussed.
+Although we're not necessarily fans of lock buttons on top of larger phones due to the awkwardness they present, here, we weren't too bothered by it.

-Due to the shape of the handset and the way it sits, it's easy enough to press with the index finger whether you're a left or right hander.
+Due to the shape of the handset and the way it sits, it's easy enough to press with the index finger whether you're right handed or a southpaw.
 Our only complaint is it is quite subtle and a few times, we had to feel around to find it if we were looking elsewhere.
 It doesn't stick out much.

 The left hand side of the HTC 8X is completely bare, whilst all you'll find down at the bottom is the micro USB charging and syncing port.